Breeding Location:

 Range and Habitat

-Kittlitz's Murrelet: Breeds on coasts of Bering Sea, Aleutians, and southeastern Alaska; also in Asia.
-Nests on talus slopes of high mountains; winters on ocean waters and glacier bays.
+Kittlitz's Murrelet: This species breeds on coastlines of the Bering Sea from northern Alaska, along the Aleutian archipelago, and along the southeastern Alaskan coast.
+It also breeds in similar habitats of northern Asia.
+They nest on talus slopes of high mountains and winter on ocean waters and glacier bays.

 Breeding and Nesting